 The Seattle Angels select Bob Lemon as the club's manager for the upcoming season.
 The future big league skipper will manage the team for two seasons, being named the 1966 PCL's Manager of the Year by The Sporting News after capturing the circuit's championship.

-Due to a financial dispute between the club owners, the Fort Myers Sun Sox franchise collapses, causing the Senior Professional Association League to fold in the middle of its second season.
+The Fort Myers Sun Sox franchise of the Senior Professional Association League folds due to the financial disagreement between the club owners.
+The monetary dispute will lead to the collaspe of the circuit in the middle of its second season.

 The Angels sign free agent Aaron Sele (15-5, 3.60) to a three-year contract.
 The 31-year old right-hander has compiled a 107-68 career record pitching for the Red Sox, Rangers and Mariners.